Skilled Worker Visa (formerly known as TIER 2 General)

 The applicant must claim 50 points in total using points earned in the above subsections.

-Applicants who are already on a Tier 2 (G) visa will be given 50 points under Attributes provided they are working for the same employer and at the same position.
+Applicants who are already on a Tier 2 (General) visa (issued under the old immigration rules) will be given 50 points under Attributes provided they are working for the same employer and at the same position.
 The new rules therefore will not affect those who wish to continue working at the same position and same employer.

 II English Language

-Under the Tier 2 (General) category, applicants are required to provide evidence that they speak, communicate and understand the English language to a certain level.
+Under the Skilled Worker Visa category, applicants are required to provide evidence that they speak, communicate and understand the English language to a certain level.
 This can be done in three ways:

 The applicant will earn 10 points for this.